He Shou Wu Root: Blood Builder, Ultimate Health, and Longevity

 It’s well known that diets high in inflammatory foods can cause blood pressure to spike, though blood building can help some with that diet aspect of things.

-IT PROMOTES HEALTHY AGING
+PROMOTES HEALTHY AGING

 As we get older, lots of health issues listed above become more commonplace.